-Thank you for your interest in the endodontic office of Dr. Heath Grote.
+Thank you for your interest in the endodontic office of Dr. Heath Grote and Dr. Jason Foreman.
 We look forward to being of service to you.
 Our practice strives to provide the highest standard of professional care in a friendly, comfortable environment.
-Our expert team, led by Dr. Grote, includes an experienced and caring endodontic staff.
-Dr. Grote is a specialist member of the American Association of Endodontists, and is a Diplomate of the American Board of Endodontics.
+Our expert team, led by Dr. Grote and Dr. Foreman, includes an experienced and caring endodontic staff.

 An endodontist is a dentist who specializes in saving teeth by performing root canal treatment.
 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 An endodontist is a valuable partner on your general dentist's team of trusted experts and is no different than a medical specialist who provides expert advice for heart, bone, or other health concerns.